grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/02 Cloud tests from the CLI.md

    </CodeGroup>

    `k6 login` stores your API Token in a local config file to authenticate to k6 Cloud when running cloud commands.
+   Unless running tests on multiple cloud accounts, you need to run `k6 login` only once.

-4. Run your test in the cloud. (`k6 cloud` will upload your script and any dependencies to our cloud automatically)
+1. Run your test in the cloud. (`k6 cloud` automatically uploads your script and any dependencies to our cloud).

    <CodeGroup labels={["CLI", "CLI with the API Token", "Docker"]}>